yala/NeuraCrypt/README.md

 Implementation of NeuraCrypt, a private encoding scheme based on random deep neural networks.
 NeuraCrypt encodes raw patient data using a randomly constructed neural network known only to the data-owner, and publishes both the encoded data and associated labels publicly.
 From a theoretical perspective, we demonstrate that sampling from a sufficiently rich family of encoding functions offers a well-defined and meaningful notion of privacy against a computationally unboundedadversary with full knowledge of the underlying data-distribution.
 We propose to approximate this family of encoding functions through random deep neural networks.
 Empirically, we demonstrate the robustness of our encoding to a suite of adversarial attacks and show that NeuraCrypt achieves competitive accuracy to non-private baselines on a variety of x-ray tasks.
 Moreover, we demonstrate that multiple hospitals, using independent private encoders, can collaborate to train improved x-ray models.
 Finally, we release a [challenge dataset](https://www.github.com/yala/NeuraCrypt-Challenge) to encourage the development of new attacks on NeuraCrypt.

 Full paper is currently being uploaded to arxiv, pdf can also be found [here](https://www.dropbox.com/s/txiay8g30exxhmd/NeuraCrypt.pdf?dl=0).
+Please contact @yala (adamyala@mit.edu) with any questions or post an issue on this github.

 #### NeuraCrypt Architecture
 ![arch](arch.png)